tomlm/iciclecreek.bot/source/Libraries/Iciclecreek.AdaptiveExpressions.Javascript/readme.md

     ResourceExplorer resourceExplorer = new ResourceExplorer(...) ... ;
     JavascriptFunctions.AddJavascriptFunctions(resourceExplorer);
 ```

+> NOTE: As of 4.12 you do not need to modify your startup if you are using the new runtime component
+> It will automatically be registered in resourceExplorer mode.

 ## To call a function that has been added
 Every top level function in myfunctions.js will be mounted in the given namespace (the default namespace will be filename if you are using resource explorer).
 To call